web_0339.jpg

 Beginning in 2014 with a focus on the double threat of prosecution for sex workers in the United States through the intersection of laws that criminalize prostitution and laws that criminalize HIV exposure or transmission, our research revealed constant, yet unpredictable and locally-driven distortions of policing, prosecution, and judicial practices — such as, de facto detention until HIV testing could be carried out, coercive plea bargaining, and involuntary public exposures of HIV status, sometimes coupled with ad hoc judicial work-arounds to avoid these problems without confronting the law itself.

 This research, and conversations with public health, HIV/AIDS, LGBT, anti-racism, anti-incarceration, and civil rights advocates who had been following the municipal debates around prostitution and related arrests with concomitant failures in legal and social service regimes, led us to a second phase conducting a national mapping and examination of the different histories, models, and possible impacts of “prostitution diversion programs” (PDPs), as a ‘go to’ responses to street level offenses, allegedly modeled on harm reduction and drug courts and claiming an evidence base for policies.
-The inital findings of this work were included in two inter-related reports released in 2018, developed through clinic projects, and student summer internships at the SWP and in Atlanta to continue our collaboration with local partners and related research efforts.
+The initial findings of this work were included in two inter-related reports released in 2018, developed through clinic projects, and student summer internships at the SWP and in Atlanta to continue our collaboration with local partners and related research efforts.

 Similarly, with the rise of the “progressive prosecutor” movement and the fraught positionality of prosecutors as agents of criminal legal reform and in impacting many of the dynamics we had explored in previous project phases, we worked with clinic students to develop a handbook on non-prosecution policies that include sex work-related charges, released in 2023, for advocates, district attorneys, and others engaged in the development, implementation, and/or evaluation of these policies as part of efforts to mitigate the harms of sex work criminalization on sex workers’ health and rights.